|

 medical calls ranging from cardiac arrest to childbirth are just a few of the

 medical emergencies we respond to.
-Fairfield Fire Department has been designated by the
+The Fairfield Fire Department has been

 utilize defibrillators as well as administer medication for patients having